bniladridas/testapp-sdk/README.md

 ## Documentation

 Detailed documentation is available in the [docs/](docs/) directory.
+See [Test Coverage](docs/test-coverage.md) for testing enhancements.

 ## Versioning